Quintuplin/quintuplin.github.io/_posts/2019-09-05-Reflections.md

 *The Tire Monitoring System* paper, meanwhile, shows that the State Mandated TPMS has a glaring security issue; it broadcasts the tire pressures within a vehicle wirelessly, and with a unique identifier; making any vehicle able to be tracked by simply scanning for signals and tracking where that unique ID is sensable from.
 While it is range-limited, this leads to the inveitable possiblity of simply installing tracking sensors at common intersections; effectively tracing all movement of the vehicle (and thus, likely, the owner).
 The further tests and experiments show both that the system is significantly flawed and needs to be fixed; but some fixes can be recommended and solved with more development.

 As a form of response, a *bill* was proposed to ensure cybersecurity requirements be enacted to protect the population from non-secure cars.
-These requirements include allowing users to disable trackable activities without loss of functionality, as well as requesting.
+These requirements include allowing users to disable trackable activities without loss of functionality.

 What this has to do with test driven development?